brylevkirill/notes/Deep Learning.md

   - `code` <https://github.com/DJTobias/Cherry-Autonomous-Racecar>

-#### Hannun, Case, Casper, Catanzaro, Diamos, Elsen, Prenger, Satheesh, Sengupta, Coates, Ng - ["DeepSpeech: Scaling up end-to-end speech recognition"](http://arxiv.org/abs/1412.5567)
+#### ["DeepSpeech: Scaling up end-to-end speech recognition"](http://arxiv.org/abs/1412.5567) Hannun, Case, Casper, Catanzaro, Diamos, Elsen, Prenger, Satheesh, Sengupta, Coates, Ng
 >	"We present a state-of-the-art speech recognition system developed using end-to-end deep learning.
 Our architecture is significantly simpler than traditional speech systems, which rely on laboriously engineered processing pipelines; these traditional systems also tend to perform poorly when used in noisy environments.
 In contrast, our system does not need hand-designed components to model background noise, reverberation, or speaker variation, but instead directly learns a function that is robust to such effects.
 We do not need a phoneme dictionary, nor even the concept of a "phoneme."
 Key to our approach is a well-optimized RNN training system that uses multiple GPUs, as well as a set of novel data synthesis techniques that allow us to efficiently obtain a large amount of varied data for training.
 Our system, called DeepSpeech, outperforms previously published results on the widely studied Switchboard Hub5'00, achieving 16.5% error on the full test set.
 DeepSpeech also handles challenging noisy environments better than widely used, state-of-the-art commercial speech systems."

   - `video` <http://youtube.com/watch?v=kAnJdvf_KeE> (demo)